-At one of the big annual Charles H. Wright Museum events, feel the beat and move your feet to artists’ music heard around the world – including Collective Peace, Karen Clark Sheard and Dorinda Clark Cole.
+At one of the big annual Charles H. Wright Museum events, feel the beat and move your feet to artists’ music heard around the world.

-The Detroit Rocks the Runway Fashion Show will strut its stuff on the main stage Saturday night, when guests can get cultured in the latest trendy clothing, natural hairstyles and up-and-coming designers.
+A fashion show is also in store on the main stage.
+Guests can get cultured in the latest trendy clothing, natural hairstyles and up-and-coming designers.

 Poets will enrapture audiences during the festival with passionate performances and stories and everyone can perform by putting on their dancing shoes.
 Dance until you drop and your stomach rumbles, because once you get a whiff of what local African, Caribbean and African-American restaurants featured at the event are cooking up, you’ll salivate until you get a bite!